Tibze/starter-vuejs-webpack/README.md

-# starter webapp-es6
+# starter vuejs-webpack

-This is a full stack to start a webapp with ES6
+This is a full stack to start a project with fabulous framework : VueJS (1.X.X) and Webpack

   - Gulp
-  - Bower
-  - Babel
+  - Webpack
   - Browser-Sync
   - SASS
   - ImageMin